thomaspinckney3/cs4501/Project2.md

 response from your view.

 Remember, this is a four-tier app we're building.
 The DB is the fourth / bottom tier.
-This layer of servivces you're building now is the third tier.
+This layer of services you're building now is the third tier.
 It should focus on providing access to creating, looking up, and updating your models.
-The second tier, when you build it later, will consume the third tier services and put them together to form high level functions in your app like providing search, or a home/start page/screen, etc. Finally the top tier will be an app that consumes the second tier and generates HTML for a browser (or for for a native mobile app if you're so inclined).
+The second tier, when you build it later, will consume the third tier services and put them together to form high level functions in your app like providing search, or a home/start page/screen, etc. Finally the top tier will be an app that consumes the second tier and generates HTML for a browser (or for a native mobile app if you're so inclined).

 Iterative design